MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-assign-role-groups.md

 - Option 1: Assign a group team to a Dynamics 365 Guides role.
 In this case, the additions must be made to the Basic User role and any additional roles that you want to modify.
 This is the best option if you need to assign a role to many Dynamics 365 group teams.

-- Option 2: Modify the Dynamics 365 Group team to add one or more roles.
+- Option 2: Assign Dynamics 365 Guides roles to a group team.
 This is the best option if you need to modify a small number of Dynamics 365 group teams.

 ### Option 1: Assign a group team to a Dynamics 365 Guides role